 - Urban security

-- The politics of resilience
+- The politics and practices of resilience

 - Political geography